DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 Once the user had decided whether or not to open courses for each SD, they were asked to complete a data sharing agreement (DSA).

 We took the existing DSA directly from Manage without any changes.
-We didn’t want to check how readable it was, we wanted to find out whether users in research felt they could sign it or would need to refer to someone else.
+Our main concern was not readability, but whether users felt they could sign it or would need to refer to someone else.

 {{ appFigure({
   image: {